chrultrabook/docs/src/docs/faq.md

 * No.

 ### I want to buy a Chromebook to run Windows or Linux or macOS -- which should I buy?
-* Any 64 bit chromebook will work in Windows and Linux.
+* Any 64 bit chromebook should work in Windows and Linux.
 Some require paid drivers (Windows only).
-If you're looking to buy for macOS, you will need a Chromebook with an 10th generation Intel cpu or lower, Celeron/Pentium are not supported.
+For information on macOS requirements, see [this page](installing/installing-macos.md).

 <br>